lynnfaiz/LSTM/README.md

 This model can be used for other time series datasets.
 This code runs on Matlab.

-3. How to use it
+3. How to use it:
 Prepare your data with training datasets and testing datasets in one .mat file.
 Then run the code.
 The performance of your model will be released in copydata file